BeeGeeStep/Pomo-doer/README.md

 ## How to use

-Download the file to your local desktop, and open the 'Pomo-doer.html' file in your browser of choice.
+Download the zip file to your local desktop, extract it, and open the 'Pomo-doer.html' file in your browser of choice.

 ## Info